Board of Commissioners

 The primary objective of this position, under the general direction of the Board of County Commissioners, is to oversee the general operations of Defiance County to include implementing the policies of the Board of County Commissioners.
 Duties include assisting the Board in preparing, administering, and monitoring operational appropriations budget; organizing and directing overall activities of departments under the jurisdiction of the Board of Commissioners; establishing and monitoring policies, practices and programs; and serve as an official County representative to provide information and act as a liaison between the Board of Commissioners, elected officials, department heads, employees and the public.

 Sherry has worked for Defiance County since 1994.
 She worked two years for the Environmental Services Office and began working in the Commissioner’s Office in 1996 as the Fiscal Deputy Clerk.
 In May of 2013 she was promoted to the Finance Manager/Administrator’s position.
 She is a graduate of Northwest State Community College.
-She resides in Ayersville with her husband Keith and they have two children, Shawn and Lizzy.
+She resided in Ayersville with her husband Keith and they have two children, Shawn (Taylor) and Lizzy (Scott), and two grandsons, Auden and Benson.